occipital/django-content-settings/docs/types.md

 ### Available Mixins

-- **MinMaxValidationMixin** - adds a validator that the result value is bigger or/and lower.
-It adds attributes `min_value` and `max_value`
+- **MinMaxValidationMixin** - Adds a validator that ensures the result value is greater or/and lower than the specified limits.
+It adds attributes `min_value` and `max_value`.
-- **EmptyNoneMixin** - set value to None it is an empty value
+- **EmptyNoneMixin** - Sets the value to None if it is empty.
-- **PositiveValidationMixin** - shortcut to for `MinMaxValidationMixin` to make sure the value is positive
+- **PositiveValidationMixin** - Shortcut for `MinMaxValidationMixin` to ensure the value is positive.
-- **ProcessorsMixin** - to post-process generated py-object value.
-It adds an additional attribute to your type `processors: Iterable[TCallableStr, ...] = ()`.
-Here is a small example that can make a truncate text using function [shorten function](https://docs.python.org/3/library/textwrap.html#textwrap.shorten)
+- **ProcessorsMixin** - Used to post-process the generated Python object value.
+It adds an additional attribute to your type: `processors: Iterable[TCallableStr, ...] = ()`.
+Here is a small example that truncates text using the [shorten function](https://docs.python.org/3/library/textwrap.html#textwrap.shorten).

 ```python
 import textwrap